sarapearce/wpcli-tool-leaddeduper/README.md

 Github issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support

-*This README.md is generated dynamically from the project's codebase using `wp scaffold package-readme` ([doc](https://github.com/wp-cli/scaffold-package-command#wp-scaffold-package-readme)).
-To suggest changes, please submit a pull request against the corresponding part of the codebase.*

 ## Versioning

-This project can be found publicly at: https://github.com/sarapearce/{myreponamegoeshere}
+This project can be found publicly at: https://github.com/sarapearce/cxl-intercom-lead-deduper

 ## Authors